Every day, families and caregivers, volunteers, teachers and support staff work together to provide the best education possible for all students.

 Step 1: Talk with Your Child’s Teacher

-The parent should discuss a concern or issue with the classroom teacher at a mutually convenient time.
+Families and caregivers should discuss a concern or issue with the classroom teacher at a mutually convenient time.

 Step 2: Talk with Your School Principal